Internet Control Message Protocol (ICMP)

-Source quench message is request to decrease traffic rate for messages sending to the host(destination).
-Or we can say, when receiving host detects that rate of sending packets (traffic rate) to it is too fast it sends the source quench message to the source to slow the pace down so that no packet can be lost.
+Source quench message is a request to decrease the traffic rate for messages sending to the host(destination).
+Or we can say when receiving host detects that the rate of sending packets (traffic rate) to it is too fast it sends the source quench message to the source to slow the pace down so that no packet can be lost.

-ICMP will take source IP from the discarded packet and informs to source by sending source quench message.
+ICMP will take the source IP from the discarded packet and informs the source by sending a source quench message.

-Then source will reduce the speed of transmission so that router will free for congestion.
+Then source will reduce the speed of transmission so that router will be free from congestion.